FlippingBinaryLLC/wait-rs/README.md

 ## Acknowledgements

-This crate is built on the shoulders of giants.
+This crate rests on the shoulders of giants.
 Rust futures are complicated, but popular libraries like `tokio`, `async-std`, `futures-rs`, and `embassy` are incredible resources for learning how futures work.
 We thank the maintainers and contributors of these libraries and the broader Rust